New England Patriots

 Offense

-Brady is 33 years old, but he just came off the second best year of his hall of fame career.
+Tom Brady, QBBrady is 33 years old, but he just came off the second best year of his hall of fame career.
 He threw 36 touchdowns to only 4 interceptions.
 So how can you say Brady is slowing down?
 He's not!
 The only question I have is his motivation because he is married to a god damn super model who is holding back the Patriots.
 That being said, if Brady stays healthy he should be productive for the next three seasons and I certainly would not rule out the possibility of another MVP season.

 Others: Ben Jarvus Green-Ellis, Rob Gronkowski